Which city is cheaper, Hamburg or Athens?

 The summer brings many poeple to Athens as well as Hamburg.
 Many travelers come to Athens for the city activities and the family-friendly experiences.
 Additionally, many visitors come to Hamburg in the summer for the music scene and the family-friendly experiences.

 Athens is much warmer than Hamburg in the summer.
-The temperature in Athens is usually 27°C (81°F) in July, and Hamburg stays around 17°C (62°F).
+The daily temperature in Athens averages around 27°C (81°F) in July, and Hamburg fluctuates around 17°C (62°F).

 The sun comes out a lot this time of the year in Hamburg.
 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the summer, Athens often gets more sunshine than Hamburg.
 Athens gets 357 hours of sunny skies this time of year, while Hamburg receives 207 hours of full sun.